spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 * PCG IP requirements:
     * Depending on topology, either one IP address for a single-node PCG or three IP addresses for a three-node HA PCG.
     * One IP for the Kubernetes control-plane (VIP).
-    * One additional Kubernetes control-plane IP (required for rolling upgrade).
+    * One additional Kubernetes control-plane IP for rolling upgrades.

 Palette provides an installer in the form of a command line interface (CLI).
 This installer can be run on any Linux x86-64 system that has docker daemon installed and has connectivity to the Palette Management console as well as OpenStack controller.